k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Apache_Kafka_Setup.md

 # Apache Kafka Setup
-the Cassandra package supplied is preconfigured to run as single node with fabric on the same host to achive that, some setting are set as default:
+The supplied Cassandra package is preconfigured to run as a single node with fabric on the same host.
+In order to achive this, the following settings are predefined:

 * advertised.listeners = 127.0.0.1